Costs & Financial Aid

 This scholarship supports a student in the Master of Supply Chain Transportation & Logistics program with an award of up to $10,000.
 Open to all who apply to the SCTL degree program, this merit-based scholarship may be offered when a candidate demonstrates exceptional academic performance, professional achievement, or leadership and impact.

-You’ll be considered for this scholarship after you submit your application for admission and complete the following post-application prompts:
+You’ll be considered for the SCTL Outstanding Student Scholarship after you submit your application for admission and complete the following post-application prompts:

 - Why do you believe you are uniquely qualified to receive an SCTL Outstanding Student Scholarship?
 This statement should describe your experience, career objectives, and how you plan to contribute to the industry.